 - VII.
-The First University Examination must be passed completely before a student can proceed to the Second Year. - (a) To enter this Examination, the student must have satisfied the attendance requirements on the First Year Programme as outlined in the student handbooks, including completion of all coursework and practice placement hours.
-Exceptions may only be permitted by the Head of School where it is recommended by the programme on professionally verified grounds of student ill-health, close family bereavement or of significant personal difficulties. - (b) The Examination will be held before and during the Summer Examination session with repeat examinations, if necessary, held in the Autumn Examination session. - (c) Failure of the Examination in full or in part at the repeat examination will require the student to re-attend the First-Year programme and re-sit the Examination in the following year. - (d) It is not possible to compensate marks from one module to another for the purpose of passing failed modules by compensation in the First University Examination in the Honours Bachelor of Arts (Social Care). - (e) The First-Year examination must be completed within two years of entering First Year, extensions may not be given as this will breach the overall time-limit for completing the programme as set out in Par.
-VI above.
+The First University Examination must be passed completely before a student can proceed to the second and final Year. - a.
+To enter this Examination, the student must have satisfied the attendance requirements on the First Year Programme as outlined in the student handbooks, including completion of all coursework.
+Exceptions may only be permitted by the Head of School where it is recommended by the programme on professionally verified grounds of student ill-health, close family bereavement or of significant personal difficulties. - b.
+The Examination will be held before and during the Summer Examination session with repeat examinations, if necessary, held in the Autumn Examination session. - c.
+Failure of the Examination in full or in part at the repeat examination will require the student to re-attend the First-Year programme and re-sit the Examination in the following year. - d.
+It is not possible to compensate marks from one module to another for the purpose of passing failed modules by compensation in the First University Examination. - e.
+The First-Year examination must be completed within two years of entering First Year, extensions may not be given as this will